 Don't be overwhelmed by the large ingredient list, this sweet onion sauce takes less than 15 minutes of work for a condiment that lasts almost forever.
-It's a great addition to anyone's sandwich repertoire and it couldn't be easier to make.
+It's a great addition to anyone's sandwiches and it couldn't be easier to make.
 It's just a bonus that it doesn't have any funny preservatives.
 This recipe was created by trialing and taking bits from both this and this recipe.
 The recipe from The Spice Guru made an incredible base recipe, though it was too sweet and too salty - the changes have improved on their already very strong recipe.

 This recipe is part of a series recreating all the best recipes from Subway.
 You can find this mega-post here.

-Usually I have some recommendations on how to make my recipes easier with my favourite kitchen tools, but for this, all you really need is a pot (small in size is fine) and a whisk.
-For a bit of an easier time, a garlic press is recommended, but you can use a cheese grater for grated onion if you don't have a garlic press of juicer to extract onion juice.
+Usually I have some recommendations on how to you can make recipes easier with my favourite kitchen tools, but for this, all you really need is a pot (small in size is fine) and a whisk.
+For a bit of an easier time, a garlic press is recommended, but you can use a cheese grater for grated onion if you don't have a garlic press or juicer to extract onion juice.

 The only hard part about this recipe is being able to wait for it to reach optimal flavour during the 6 hour rest time.
 It smells amazing when you're making it but trust me, you want to let it rest for the best taste.